nikhilchandak/Rapidly-Exploring-Random-Trees/README.md

 ## Installation

-Instructions on how to install SFML on Linux (For other OS, please check the guide(s) available online)
+Run the following command to install SFML on Linux (For other OS, please check the guide(s) available online)

 ```
 $ sudo apt-get install libsfml-dev